johncosta/johnmcostaiii.com/content/posts/2023-11-12-one-bold-move-a-day-meaningful-actions.markdown

 lists 4 types of mindsets and how they can be used to help you grow.[^2] To build on these mindsets, she provides "Bold Moves to Make Now", a series of actionable items and prompts to help you get started.

-Chapter's one through three set the stage for the latter chapters.
+Chapters one through three set the stage for the latter chapters.
 There's a number of actionable self-reflection items and a series of prompts Hocking walks the reader through to get them thinking about the bold moves they can take.

-Chapter's four through six are where the book starts to channel the self reflection into career advice.
+Chapters four through six are where the book starts to channel the self reflection into career advice.
 Hocking provides advice how to lift others up and how to invest in yourself.
 She talks about Bold move performance patterns and how one can advance their career faster if they understand the patterns and apply them to learning, hobbies, physical activity, and rest.

-The rest of the chapters coalece and frame the previous chapters into what Hocking calls "The Bold Move Mindset".
+The rest of the chapters coalesce and frame the previous chapters into what Hocking calls "The Bold Move Mindset".

 ## Recommendation
 At a glance Hocking's book is a short read with immersive, experience driven, and actionable content.
 I recommend this